kleok/FLOODPY/docs/index.rst

-..
-FLOODPY documentation master file, created by sphinx-quickstart on Sat Dec  4 13:58:33 2021.
+.. floodpy documentation master file, created by sphinx-quickstart on Fri Jun 21 18:43:12 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FLOODPY's documentation!
+Welcome to floodpy's documentation!
 ===================================

 What is FLOODPY?